Skip to content

 }

 C++ classes solve both problems simultaneously.
-They bundle data and the functions that operate on that data into a single syntactic unit, and allow you to control which members are visible externally and which are internal implementation details.
-In C++, struct can actually contain member functions too—struct and class are almost completely equivalent syntactically, with the only difference being the default access level.
-Let's look at the most basic form first:
+They bundle data and the functions that operate on that data into the same syntactic unit, and allow you to control which members are visible externally and which are internal implementation details.
+In C++, struct can actually contain member functions too—struct and class are syntactically almost equivalent; the only difference is the default access permission.
+Let's look at the most basic form:

 cpp